Sanfilippo syndrome: Mechanism

 Symptoms due to Sanfilippo syndrome arise because the body cannot break down a type of sugar chain called heparan sulfate.
 These chains of sugar molecules, known as glycosaminoglycans or GAGs, are found in different parts of cells and tissues, such as the extracellular matrix and the cell membrane, or stored in the secretory granules (which are small particles inside cells).
 Normally, special enzymes found in lysosomes, the cell's recycling centers, break down these sugar chains.
 These degrading enzymes include glycosidases, sulfatases, and acetyltransferases and a deficiency or absence in any one of these enzymes can lead to improper breakdown of heparan sulfate.
-The sugar chains buildup in the cell's lysosomes eventually causing cell damage, dysfunction, and death; how it works is not fully understood.
+The sugar chains accumulate in the cell's lysosomes eventually causing cell damage, dysfunction, and death; how it works is not fully understood.
 Heparan sulfate may also accumulate outside of cells or be excreted in urine.
 The build up of these sugar molecules can occur in the brain, spinal cord, and connective tissue of various organ systems which are what led to the range of symptoms associated with Sanfilippo syndrome.

 Sanfilippo syndrome is associated with a wide range of symptoms due to the protein heparan sulfate is attached to, heparan sulfate proteoglycans (HSPGs).
 HSPGs are key players in various signaling pathways and controls neural progenitor proliferation and other essential processes within the central nervous system (CNS).